capstone-faypublic/faypublic/README.md

 ## Run the project

 1. Install [Docker](https://docs.docker.com/engine/installation/)
+   On older versions of Windows and versions not Pro or Enterprise install [Docker Toolbox](https://docs.docker.com/toolbox/overview/)
 2. Clone the repository and `cd /path/to/faypublic`
 3. Rename `.env.example` to `.env`
 4. Run `docker-compose up` and watch the magic happen